mjordan/introduction_to_relational_databases/README.md

   * Department [Do we need department here and in Courses?]
   * Email address

-We can then use this list as a basis for rough ER diagram, which provides us with an opportunity to think about the relationships between the entities using a more formalized approach:
+We can then use this list as a basis for rough ER diagram, which provides us with an opportunity to think about the relationships between the entities using a more formalized approach.
+In this example, the person doing the modelling created a rough ER diagram using [Lucidchart](https://www.lucidchart.com), printed it, and then wrote notes on it:

 ![Rough ER diagram with notes](assets/classes_modelling_example.jpg)

-Using the modifications made to our rough ER diagram, we can create a cleaner version before moving on to normalization:
+Using the modifications made to our rough ER diagram, the modeller created a cleaner version before moving on to normalization and testing:

 ![Revised ER diagram](assets/classes_modelling_example_revised_erd.jpg)